omundy/learn-git-milestones/README.md

 ## Basic Git Workflows

 - You should be able to perform a basic Git workflow using Github.com, the command line, Github Desktop, and Git in Atom
-- Doing the same things in four different interfaces will give you practice and help you understand Git better
+- Using four different interfaces will give you practice and help you understand Git better
 - You've already forked and made a commit on Github.com so let's move to Github Desktop:

 ### In Github Desktop

-- [ ] In Github Desktop clone a repo to your computer, edit files, commit, and confirm changes on Github.com
+- You should be able to clone a repo to your computer, edit files, commit, and confirm changes on Github.com

-  - [ ] Clone the fork of this repository (you created above): File > Clone Repository... and choose it from the list
+- [ ] In Github Desktop, clone the fork of the repo (created above): File > Clone Repository > Github.com and select it only...
+- [ ] Local Path: Choose and add a new folder on your computer for this class called `critical-web-design`
 - [ ] Open the repo in Atom: Repository > Open in Atom
 - [ ] In Atom, edit this README file and add your *second* favorite emoji here: **??**
 - [ ] In Github Desktop, confirm the README file was saved and shows your new changes in the Changes tab
 - [ ] Commit your changes to the README file directly to the master branch with the message `commit #2 from Github Desktop`
 - [ ] Click Push origin to push your changes back to remote repo
 - [ ] Confirm the changes to the README file were pushed: Choose Repository > View on Github
 - [ ] Click on the README file and then click on History to see the history of this file

 ### Command line (CLI)

-- Now that you've got Github Desktop down and the repo is on your computer, let's make some edits on the command line.
+- You should have a basic familiarity with the command line in case you need to do advanced Git commands.
-- Some advanced Git operations can only be done on the CLI.
-In addition, some use the CLI for basic file edits; I'm not going to make you suffer when we have Atom installed
+- Many folks use the CLI for file editing, though I'm not going to make you suffer when we have Atom installed.
-- You've already used most of the commands you'll need below (e.g. `git status`, `git add`, `git commit`, `git push`) by initiating them with GUI
+- You've used most commands already through a GUI (e.g. `git status`, `git add`, `git commit`, `git push`)

 - [ ] Use the CLI to navigate directories
-  - [ ] In Github Desktop, with the repo you cloned above selected, click Repository > Open in Terminal (on Windows "Bash"?)
+  - [ ] In Github Desktop, with the repo you cloned above selected, click Repository > Open in Terminal ("Bash" in Windows?)
-  - [ ] Use `pwd` to see your current directory.
-Copy the full path
-  - [ ] Open the README file in Atom with and paste that path here: **??**
+  - [ ] List files in this directory: `ls`
-  - [ ] `ls` to list current files
+  - [ ] List files in this directory, including hidden: `ls -la`
-  - [ ] `ls -la` to list current files, including hidden, and confirm the existence of the `.git` directory (where Git versions and config are stored)
+  - [ ] Confirm the existence of the `.git` directory (where Git versions and config are stored)
+  - [ ] View your current directory and copy the full path: `pwd`
+  - [ ] Open this README file in Atom and paste that path here: **??**

 - [ ] Use Git on the CLI
   - [ ] [Confirm](https://docs.github.com/en/github/using-git/setting-your-username-in-git) your name and email is correct in the Git config
-  - [ ] View the status of your repo `git status`
-  - [ ] Create a new file and add some text to it `echo "hello" >> hello.txt`
-  - [ ] `ls` to list current files
-  - [ ] View the status of your repo `git status` to confirm the new file exists
+  - [ ] View the status of your repo: `git status`
-  - [ ] Add the new file to the staging area `git add hello.txt` (pro tip: type the first three characters of a file and press tab to autocomplete!)
+  - [ ] Add all changed files to the staging area `git add .`
-  - [ ] Check the status of your repo `git status` to confirm it has been staged
+  - [ ] View the status of your repo `git status` to confirm it has been staged
   - [ ] Commit your changes with the message `commit #3 from CLI`
   - [ ] Use `git push` to [push those changes to your remote repo](https://docs.github.com/en/github/using-git/pushing-commits-to-a-remote-repository)

 ### Git in Atom
-- Finally, on to a real development environment!

-- [ ] Use Git in Atom for basic Git workflow
+- You should be able to use Atom for a basic Git workflow

 - [ ] In Github Desktop, open the repo in Atom: Repository > Open in Atom
 - [ ] In Atom, edit this README file and add your *third* favorite emoji here: **??**
-  - [ ] Add some more text to `hello.txt` and save it.
+- [ ] Create a new file `hello.txt`, add some text and save it.
 - [ ] Click the small Git button at the bottom right to display the Git panel.
 - [ ] Click on your file(s) in Unstaged changes and confirm your changes match what you expect to see
 - [ ] Double click on each file with changes to stage them
 - [ ] Commit your changes directly to the master branch with the message `commit #4 from Atom`